 Are there edible snails in Canada?

 The common terrestrial snail in Canada known as genus Helix is edible.
 This snail delicacy is prepared with seasoned garlic butter.
 Other edible snails available in Canada include the conch and the abalone.
-(SourceOpens in a new tab.)
+(Source)

 The France delicacy popularly known as escargot is basically cooked snail, very popular in various parts within Europe, including Canada.
 Note that not all land snail species are edible.
 The most common edible land snail species include Cornu aspersa, Elona quimperiana, Iberus aloneness, Helix pomatia, and Helix lucorum.